How to Create Reverse EMI Calculator in Excel (2 Easy Methods)

 2. Using PV Function to Create Reverse EMI Calculator in Excel

-We can also use the simple PV function or the present value function to create a reverse EMI calculator in Excel.
+We can also use the PV function or the present value function to create a reverse EMI calculator in Excel.
 The steps are below.

 🔶 Steps: